revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Enemy Planning Phase

-During this phase, the DM examines the battlefield and declares the intentions of the creatures under his control.
-This description should be as short as possible.
-"The Skeletons are going to focus on taking out the Warlock", "The Dragon is going to ignore the party and attack the church", "The Bandits are going to try to block your escape, while the archers pepper you from out of range", "The Rogue is looking to get out of danger, it's unclear what his intentions are", etc.
+During this phase, the DM examines the battlefield and indicates the apparent intent of the creatures under his control.
+This description should be brief, "The Skeletons are going to focus on taking out the Warlock," or "The Dragon is going to ignore the party and attack the church," or "The Bandits are going to try to block your escape, while the archers pepper you from out of range," or "The Rogue is looking to get out of danger, it's unclear what his intentions are," etc.

-What is happening is that the players are reading the battlefield and assessing the current situation.
+This models what the players are reading from the battlefield and their assessment of the current situation.
 This allows them to make educated decisions and have the opportunity to thwart the enemy's plans.

 ### Player Planning Phase